Why Do We Sit on the Fence? 5 Reasons We Delay Taking Action

 1. Fear of Making the Wrong Choice

 Fear is a powerful freeze button.
 We overthink, overanalyse, and convince ourselves that we need more certainty before we act.
+This is a key reason for procrastination.
 However, the truth is that clarity often comes through action, not before it.

 2. Perfectionism

 If it can’t be done right, we tell ourselves, then maybe it shouldn’t be done yet.
-Perfectionism convinces us that conditions must be ideal, or that we need more time, more information, more polish.
+Overcoming perfectionism is crucial because it convinces us that conditions must be ideal or that we need more time, more information, more polish.

 Try this: Let progress be the goal, not perfection.
 Action creates momentum - not the other way around.